dmattp/bang/README.md

 Each value on the stack is transformed by the provided function.
 The 'innermap' function is called recursively as long as values remain on the stack.

-Given this map function, we can write a "filter" function that leaves only those functions on the stack which pass a certain predicate test:
+Given this map function, we can write a "filter" function that leaves only those values on the stack which pass a certain predicate test:

     def :filter predicate = {
         fun v = { v predicate! ? v }